Skip to main content

 Playwright automatically waits for element to be ready before performing an action.
 Using Locator objects and web-first assertions make the code wait-for-selector-free.

-Wait for the selector to satisfy state option (either appear/disappear from dom, or become visible/hidden).
+Wait for the selector to satisfy setState option (either appear/disappear from dom, or become visible/hidden).
 If at the moment of calling the method selector already satisfies the condition, the method will return immediately.
-If the selector doesn't satisfy the condition for the timeout milliseconds, the function will throw.
+If the selector doesn't satisfy the condition for the setTimeout milliseconds, the function will throw.

 Usage